 Where to Start

-The most important thing an investigator can do to ensure a smooth start-up is to build a team.
-After determining interest in a study, be sure to notify your department administrator, clinical coordinator if applicable, and the SPAdmin Coordinator for Industry.
-They can guide you through UNMC’s research infrastructure and help you identify next steps and individuals to support you.
+As the investigator, to ensure a smooth start-up, build a team.
+After identifying a study, notify your department administrator, clinical coordinator and/or the UNeHealth Contract Office Associate who can guide you through UNMC’s research infrastructure and help you identify next steps and individuals to support you.

 Submit a New Contract